sthb851/MG-Terms-Of-Service-and-Privacy-Policy/terms-of-service.md

 * ⏰ Smart Cooldowns - 2-hour cooldown per region prevents spam.
 * 🌍 Multi-Region - Support for all Nikke server regions.
 * 👥 Team Management - Easy join/leave with button clicks.

 ---

+## 9. 🚨 New Command: `/report_error`

+You can now report bugs or issues **directly** from any server where the bot is active!

+**Why it's helpful:**

+* ✅ Works in any server where the bot is added
+* ✅ Easy-to-use form to describe the issue
+* ✅ Reports go straight to the developer (no DMs needed)
+* ✅ Instant confirmation once submitted

+**How to use:**

+1. Type `/report_error`
+2. Fill in the form with your issue
+3. Submit — done!

+This helps us fix problems faster and keep the bot running smoothly for everyone.

+---